Cloud-Architekt/cloud-architekt.github.io/_posts/2020-08-11-azurepim-pag-rbac.md

 ### Problem: No PIM-managed role assignments in Azure DevOps

-Azure DevOps will be used mostly for automated deployment to Azure resources as part of Continuous Deployment (CD) pipelines.
-[Service Connections](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) allows to use "Service Principals" or "Managed Identities" to execute the privileged tasks (ARM Provider, KeyVault access,...).
+Azure DevOps will be used mostly for automated deployment to Azure resources as part of "Continuous Deployment" (CD) pipelines.
+[Service Connections](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) allows to use "Service Principals" or "Managed Identities" to execute the privileged tasks (ARM or Terraform Deployment, KeyVault access,...).

-Some organizations are securing their privileged admin accounts in Microsoft Azure but aren't aware of privileged service identities as part of Azure DevOps project.
-Developers or Project managers may also have (indirect) permission to use those service connection by other pipelines (as originally planned or delegated).
+Some organizations are securing their privileged admin accounts in Microsoft Azure but aren't aware of privileged service identities in Azure DevOps.
+Developers or Project managers may also have (indirect) permission to use those service connections by other pipelines (as originally planned or delegated).

 ![../2020-08-11-azurepim-pag-rbac/admindevopstier.png](../2020-08-11-azurepim-pag-rbac/admindevopstier.png)